aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/worksheet-protection/verify-password-used-to-protect-the-worksheet/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells APIs have enhanced the [**Protection**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/) class by introducing some useful properties & methods.
-One such method is the [**VerifyPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/verifypassword/) which allows specifying a password as an instance of *string* and verifies if the same password has been used to protect the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/).
+Aspose.Cells APIs have enhanced the [**Protection**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/) class by introducing some useful properties and methods.
+One such method is the [**VerifyPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/verifypassword/) which allows specifying a password as an instance of a string and verifies if the same password has been used to protect the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/).

 {{% /alert %}}

 The [**Protection.VerifyPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/verifypassword/) method returns **true** if the specified password matches the password used to protect the given worksheet and **false** if the specified password does not match.
-The following piece of code uses the [**Protection.VerifyPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/verifypassword/) method in conjunction with [**Protection.IsProtectedWithPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/isprotectedwithpassword/) property to detect the password protection, and verifies the password.
+The following piece of code uses the [**Protection.VerifyPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/verifypassword/) method in conjunction with the [**Protection.IsProtectedWithPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/isprotectedwithpassword/) property to detect whether the worksheet is protected with a password and to verify the password.

 ```cpp
 #include <iostream>